2011

 Tres Leches, which literally means ‘three milks’ in Spanish, is a light sponge, generously soaked in three different kinds of cow’s milk, baked to perfection ensuring no crust, dense yet light fluffy texture, with every bite screaming ‘just died and gone to heaven’.

 It’s been a little over a month since Steve Jobs passed away, and I’ve toyed with this post since then.
 As is the case with everyone who knew he was battling cancer, it was expected and yet, it seemed sudden.
-As I opened up a new tab to apple.com, hoping against hope that it was just a twitter rumor, I was greeted by a page that carried the simple words, “Steve Jobs, 1955–2011.”
-I spent the rest of the morning watching the news coverage highlighting his life and realized that a person’s legacy is what happens when he passes, the people that are touched by the news, and the impact that has on everything we do.
+As I opened up a new tab to apple.com, hoping against hope that it was just a twitter rumor, I was greeted by a page that carried the simple words, “Steve Jobs, 1955–2011.

 I have been making cheesecakes yet again.
 This time I decided I would attempt to make a favourite of mine.
 Ferrero Rocher Cheesecake.
 This took some imagination and a little bit of research.
 I finally decided to alter a few recipes which I found to make my own.